Welcome to the VE6KQ Website

 Have been licensed since 1963 and more or less active ever since.
 Interest has varied over the years from weak signal work mainly on 2 meters, early satellite work, AM operation, keeping vintage equipment on the air and lately digital operations.

 I collect test equipment and with it have managed to keep the old radio equipment operational.
 This equipment includes the Drake twins, R4B, T4XB with the MS4 speaker, two Yaesu FT-101E's, a Kenwood TS820 that I bought new.
 Other equipment includes an EICO 720 transmitter with 730 plate modulator, Heathkit DX 60B with various VFO's and lots of other miscellaneous items.
 Other older receivers are a Trio/Kewood 9R-59D, two Realistic AX-190's, a Hallicrafters SX 122 and a Hammarlund HQ-145A.
 The SX 122 and the HQ-145A were recently acquired.

 Amateur radio station VE6KQ is located in southeast Calgary Alberta Canada.
 The VE6KQ 444.750 + 5 MHz FM repeater is also located here.
 Leave a 110.9 PL tone enabled on your transmitter although it is normally not required for repeater operation.
 Do not enable your receiver PL (CTCSS).
-The repeater has been in operation for 36 years.
+The repeater was put in operation in 1985.
 Additional repeater information is available by clicking on the Past Projects button.